irisnet/irisnet/WHITEPAPER.md

 * `ChangeSet (string)`: A structured definition of desired changes to an existing binding identified by the preceding three fields

-A provider can update ServicePricing, ServiceLevel and BindingExpiration at any time, but a small amount of his deposit will be slashed for changing the latter two (specified by `ServiceLevelUpdateSlash` and `BindingExpirationUpdateSlash` respectively).
-Setting BindingExpiration to a height that is lower than the current height will be interpreted as invalidating the binding immediately.
+A provider can update `ServicePricing`, `ServiceLevel` and `BindingExpiration` at any time, but a small amount of their deposit will be slashed for changing the latter two (specified by `ServiceLevelUpdateSlash` and `BindingExpirationUpdateSlash` respectively).
+Setting `BindingExpiration` to a height that is lower than the current height will be interpreted as invalidating the binding immediately.